awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 ## Working with Instances Scheduled for Reboot<a name="schedevents_actions_reboot"></a>

-When AWS needs to perform tasks such as installing updates or maintaining the underlying host, it can schedule an instance or the underlying host for the instance for a reboot\.
-Regardless of any existing instances that are scheduled for reboot, a new instance launch does not require a reboot, as the updates are already applied on the underlying host\.
+When AWS must perform tasks such as installing updates or maintaining the underlying host, it can schedule the instance or the underlying host for a reboot\.
+You can [reschedule most reboot events](#reschedule-reboot-event) so that your instance is rebooted at a specific date and time that suits you\.

+### Viewing Reboot Event Type<a name="view-type-of-scheduled-reboot"></a>

-You can determine whether the reboot event is an instance reboot or a system reboot\.
+You can view whether a reboot event is an instance reboot or a system reboot using the AWS Management Console, AWS CLI, or Amazon EC2 API\.

 **To view the type of scheduled reboot event \(console\)**